yogeetachawla180-cell/PF-lab-03-rollno-26k-1009/README.md

 hello! my name is yogeeta chawla i completed my higher secondary education from girl degree college In this lab we get to know that how to use github what is readme.md file ,push command , commit and add e.t.c the topics covered in this lab are:
++ DATATYPE in C
+* VARIABLES in C ,
+* format -specifier
-+ DATATYPE in C,  * VARIABLES in C , + format -specifier , + precision setting in C
+* precision setting in C
 # my first C code
 this code is for get students information
 ##quote